kenneth-liao/kenneth-liao.github.io/_posts/2018-09-03-0003-recommender-system-p1.md

 results = fmin_cg(cofi.cost_f, parameters, cofi.grad_f, args=args,
                  full_output=True, maxiter=100)

+X_opt, Theta_opt = cofi.roll_params(results[0], *args)

+predictions = np.dot(Theta_opt, X_opt.T)
 ```
 To train the model, we first get the optional arguments by calling get_args().
 We get the parameters which will be the unrolled X and Theta matrices to be updated by the optimization function.
 We then call fmin_cg() and pass it the 4 inputs described above.
+In short, fmin_cg() is finding the optimal values of "parameters" that when used to make predictions, produce the lowest error.

+After training, the model will return a vectorized and optimized form of X (X_opt) and Theta (Theta_opt).
+We can transform this vector into X and Theta matrices by calling roll_params().
+Making predictions then just involves the matrix product of the two optimized matrices.

 ## Results